OpenLiberty/liberty-tools-intellij/docs/user-guide.md

 1. Start the project in dev mode by using one of the previously described Liberty tool window start commands.
 Dev mode installs the Liberty features that are required for your application.
 2. Open any of the supported Liberty configuration files.
-3. To use Liberty-specific code completion, press **Ctl/Cmd** + **Space** anywhere within the document.
+3. To use Liberty-specific code completion, press <kbd>Ctl/Cmd</kbd> + <kbd>Space</kbd> anywhere within the document.
 A drop-down list of completion suggestions appears.

 ![LCLS server.xml completion](images/LCLS-server-xml-completion.png)